 #define BAUDRATE 250000

-Very important parameter.
-Here we will select the electronics that we have installed in our 3D printer.
-As there are many electronics available, we will have to find which one is ours and the value to place here.
+A critical parameter.
+Here we select the electronics installed in the printer.
+Since there are many, we need to find ours and the value to put in.

-You have a list of compatible electronics to use in the file “boards.h“.
-This is located in the following path of your Marlin firmware: \Marlin\src\core\boards.h
+You have a list of supported electronics in the «boards.h» file.
+You will find it at the following path inside the Marlin firmware: \Marlin\src\core\boards.h

-In my case, my 3D printer uses a MKS Gen v1.4 electronic boards.
-For it I must write “BOARD_MKS_GEN_13” as you can see in the example.
-You configure the one you have.
+In my case, my printer uses an MKS Gen v1.4.
+That is why I write «BOARD_MKS_GEN_13», as you can see in the example.
+Use the one that matches your board.

 // Choose the name from boards.h that matches your setup